 A black and white difference

 Maestro Muti sat down with Jones years ago to ask, “How do we bring the African American community into Symphony Center?”
-He recounted his experiencing leading a tribute concert to Dr. Martin Luther King Jr. in 1991 with the Philadelphia Orchestra, for which he served as music director from 1980-1992.
-Jones said, “He remembers performing ‘Lift Every Voice,’ seeing all of these beautiful black faces on stage, and then he turned around and saw more black faces in the audience standing, singing.”
+He recounted his experience leading a tribute concert to Dr. Martin Luther King Jr. in 1991 with the Philadelphia Orchestra, for which he served as music director from 1980-1992.
+Jones said, “He remembers performing ‘Lift Every Voice,’ seeing all of these beautiful Black faces on stage, and then he turned around and saw more Black faces in the audience standing, singing.”

 “I asked him, ‘Do you want the truth?
 Or do you want me to give you something that would make you feel good,’” Jones candidly responded.
 When Muti asked for the truth, she said bluntly, “They don’t feel welcome.
 For many reasons.”

 Jones continued, “It’s painful to me because I know that this institution, which is over 125 years old, has an extraordinary opportunity to make a difference.
 It can change the narrative of Chicago with the right vision and the courage to do something.

 “It was refreshing to have a conversation with a person of non-color, to say these things and to not have to them become defensive, and not have them excuse it, or not have them tell me ‘but, but, but…’”

 Where’s the CSO’s skin in this game?

 When composer Renee Baker first began speaking with Jones about possible ways for the CSO to engage with Chicago’s African American community, she suspiciously asked: “Where is the CSO’s skin in this game?
 What are you bringing of value to the African American community that’s not already there?
 Is this yet another vehicle for selling tickets?”